-As we shall see, there’s a wee bit more behind St. Paddy’s Day than just an excuse to dye one’s hair a particular shade of Kelly green or outdrink more Guinness than anyone else at your local pub.
+As we shall see, there’s a wee bit more behind St. Paddy’s Day than just an excuse to dye one’s hair that perfect shade of Kelly green or slam down the most pints of Guinness more than any other intoxicated fool at your local pub.

-With anything ancient and traditional, the proof of the Irish pudding lies within the source and for this holiday in particular, we must look at the core foundation behind St. Patrick’s Day, that being St. Patrick, himself.
+With anything considered to be ancient and/or traditional, the proof of the Irish pudding lies within the source and for this holiday in particular, we must look at the core foundation behind St. Patrick’s Day, that being St. Patrick, himself.

 So test your Irish knowledge by honestly answering to the best of your abilities the following True/False questions.

 And those who feel the need to peek risk summoning anything BUT the luck of the Irish.

 1.)
 St. Patrick wasn’t Irish.